microscaler/tinkerbell/crates/cli/README.md

-# Tiffany CLI (`ttnyctl`)
+# Tiffany CLI (`tctl`)

-`ttnyctl` is the official command-line interface (CLI) for interacting with a running Tiffany agent runtime inside a Firecracker or Apple container.
+`tctl` is the official command-line interface (CLI) for interacting with a running Tiffany agent runtime inside a Firecracker or Apple container.

 This tool enables developers and systems to submit tasks, monitor state, retrieve logs, inspect memory, and control agent lifecycle — all without needing direct access to the agent’s internals.